 Enjoying Your Garage Sale

 It’s not every day that you host a garage sale, so enjoy the process while it lasts.
-Not only is this a great way to say goodbye to neighbors, but it’s also an even better way to make some extra cash and cutting down on moving company rates.
+Not only is this a great way to say goodbye to neighbors, but it’s also an even better way to make some extra cash to use towards moving costs.
 By enjoying the experience a little bit more, you’ll have a positive attitude that may help you sell more.
 When it comes down to it, those who attend just want some great deals with a friendly experience along the way.